adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 *10th June - 17th June*

 In the third week, I added more clinical datasets and a choice for the user to select a specific dataset and get insights into them.
-I have also created a [videopresentation](https://www.youtube.com/watch?v=f1_ApnHoYWM) showcasing my progress.
+I also created a [videopresentation](https://www.youtube.com/watch?v=f1_ApnHoYWM) showcasing my progress.

 *17th June - 24th June*

 In the fourth week, I created an R markdown notebook, which makes it easy for anyone to view the code and follow the steps of my data analysis.
 I also added an image dataset containing CT scans of non-small cell lung cancer patients.
 The app lets you get insights into the dataset and view the CT scans.

 **Week 5 and Week 6**